Spatial Coupling as a Proof Technique: Preliminaries

 \subsection{Simple ensembles}

-We start by describing a simple ensemble of codes, which we call $\ldpc(N, \Lambda, K)$, where $N$ is the number of variable nodes, $\Lambda(x) = \sum_{d \geq 0} \Lambda_d x^d$ is the variable-node degree distribution, and the integer $K$ is the fixed check-node degree.
+We start by describing the simple (i.e. uncoupled) ensemble of codes, which we denote by $\ldpc(N, \Lambda, K)$, where $N$ is the number of variable nodes, $\Lambda(x) = \sum_{d \geq 0} \Lambda_d x^d$ is the probability generating function (PGF) of the variable-node degree distribution, and the integer $K$ is the fixed check-node degree.
 The distribution $\Lambda$ must be supported on a finite subset of the positive integers.
 The average with respect to this distribution will be denoted by $\dbar$.
-In case $\Lambda$ is supported on a single value, we will call the ensemble \emph{regular}.
-Next, for each of the $N$ variable nodes, the \emph{target degree} is drawn i.i.d. from $\Lambda$, and each variable node is labeled with that many \emph{sockets}.
+For each of the $N$ variable nodes, the \emph{target degree} is drawn i.i.d. from $\Lambda$, and each variable node is labeled with that many \emph{sockets}.
 The purpose of a socket is to receive at most one edge from a check node, and all edges must be connected to sockets on the variable-node side.
-The number of sockets will thus be a random variable which concentrates around $N\dbar$.
+The number of sockets $D$ will thus be a random variable which concentrates around $N\dbar$.

 The check nodes and the connections are placed in the following way: As long as there are at least $K$ free sockets (initially all sockets are free), add one new check node connected to $K$ free sockets chosen uniformly at random, without replacement.
 The chosen sockets then become occupied.
-The final number of check nodes that are added is exactly $\lfloor D/K \rfloor$, where $D$ is the total number of sockets.
-Note that there will be at most $K-1$ unconnected sockets at the end of this process, so the resulting variable node degrees will not in general match the target degrees.
+The final number of check nodes that are added is exactly $\lfloor D/K \rfloor$.
+Note that there could be at most $K-1$ unconnected sockets at the end of this process, so the resulting variable node degrees will not in general match the target degrees.
 However, we will be interested in the limit $N \rightarrow \infty$, where the distribution of the resulting degrees matches $\Lambda$.